wmde/wikidata-wikibase-architecture/systems/WikibaseRepo/04-Solution_Strategy.md

 - achieving a familiar Wikimedia user experience out of the box
 - reduction of initial boilerplate code and basic features
 - the original development team had extensive MediaWiki experience
-- ability to easily have one application that is both a client and a repo
+- ability to easily have one application that is both a Wikibase Client and a Wikibase Repository

 It also had negative consequences: